Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for

-The ranges of $n$ and $\epsilon_B$ distributions are much wider in the literature.
+The ranges of $n$ and $\varepsilon_B$ distributions are much wider in the literature.
 By systematically analysing a sample of $38$ well-observed broadband sGRB afterglow lightcurves, \cite{fong2015} found that sGRBs usually occur in low-density environments, with a median density of $n\approx(3-15)\times 10^{-3}\,{\rm cm}^{-3}$, and $\lesssim16\%$ of sGRBs in their sample took place at densities $\lesssim1\,{\rm cm}^{-3}$.
 Moreover, \cite{oconnor2020} found that the medium densities of $\lesssim 16 \%$ sGRBs have $n\lesssim 10^{-4}\,{\rm cm}^{-3}$ by utilizing upper limits on the deceleration time and lower limits on the peak X-ray flux with a sample of $52$ sGRB X-ray afterglow observations.
-For the limit of $\epsilon_B$, \cite{santana2014} performed a systematic study of 60 sGRBs X-ray afterglows by constraining the observed flux at the end of the steep decay phase.
-Setting a constant density $n = 1\,{\rm cm}^{-3}$, they showed that $\epsilon_B$ has a wide range of $\sim 10^{-8}-10^{-3}$ and is centered at $\sim {\rm few}\times10^{-5}$.
+For the limit of $\varepsilon_B$, \cite{santana2014} performed a systematic study of 60 sGRBs X-ray afterglows by constraining the observed flux at the end of the steep decay phase.
+Setting a constant density $n = 1\,{\rm cm}^{-3}$, they showed that $\varepsilon_B$ has a wide range of $\sim 10^{-8}-10^{-3}$ and is centered at $\sim {\rm few}\times10^{-5}$.
 Similar results were obtained by \cite{wang2015}.
-Despite the constraints of $\epsilon_B$ are usually given in the case of a given $n$, $n$ and $\epsilon_B$ are actually independent physical parameters.
-So, based on these observational constraints, we simply assume that they have independent log-normal distributions as follow: \begin{enumerate} \item {\em Density of circumburst environments} --- We assume its distribution as $\log(n/{\rm cm}^{-3})\sim \mathcal{N}(-2.0 , 1.1 ^ 2)$. \item {\em Fraction of shock energy carried by magnetic field } --- We assume its distribution as $\log\epsilon_B\sim\mathcal{N}(-3.0 , 1.0^2)$. \end{enumerate}
+Despite the constraints of $\varepsilon_B$ are usually given in the case of a given $n$, $n$ and $\varepsilon_B$ are actually independent physical parameters.
+So, based on these observational constraints, we simply assume that they have independent log-normal distributions as follow: